EuroServizi/ruby-saml-federa/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
-* Add tests for it.
-This is important so I don't break it in a future version unintentionally.
 * Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
-Bonus points for topic branches.